vgreen7/ebtsnowiq/Driver App.md

 1. User Profile Picture, Name, and Status – pressing on the Profile picture opens the Navigation Drawer
 2. Weather widget – automatically updated based on location
 3. Status bar
-   3.1 If it is on active assignment, as seen in this diagram, the status bar includes the route number or address being worked, number of miles on the assignment, percentage completed, status of the assignment and progress bar
+   * If it is on active assignment, as seen in this diagram, the status bar includes the route number or address being worked, number of miles on the assignment, percentage completed, status of the assignment and progress bar

-   3.2 If it is in between assignments or no assignments, the system will display the appropriate notification to the user.
+   * If it is in between assignments or no assignments, the system will display the appropriate notification to the user.
 5. Map – based on the TBD
 6. "My current location on the map" pin
 7. Button to create Road Hazards
 8. Navigate button to get directions to the location from Google Maps
 9. Another Driver marker in near-real time with current status color coded
 10. Route segments assigned to the Driver to work on.
-Routes are represented by different type of route segments: emergency - red, primary - blue, neighborhood - orange
+Routes are represented by different type of route segments:
+    * Emergency - red
+    * Primary - blue
+    * Neighborhood - orange

-11. Breadcrumbs (green colored) appear in near-real time over the Route that the Driver has worked on already
+12. Breadcrumbs (green colored) appear in near-real time over the Route that the Driver has worked on already
-12. Road hazard marker
+13. Road hazard marker
-13. Button "Find my location on the map"
+14. Button "Find my location on the map"

 ## Navigation Drawer <a name="-Navigation-Drawer"></a>
 Users can open the Navigation Drawer by pressing the User Profile picture icon as specified in the diagram above.
 The panel is divided into three sections: